baharsener/baharsener.github.io/index.md

 **Sener, S.B.**, Starr, A. (April 2022).
 The mental timeline supports the development of temporal memory.
 Poster Submission presented at the Child Development Society Conference, (virtual).

-**Sener, S.B.**, Sridhar, S., Starr, A. (March 2024).
+**Sener, S.B.**, Sridhar, S., Starr, A. (March 2023).
 Remembering Time Using Space.
-Poster Submission to presented at the Child Development Society Conference, (Salt Lake City, UT).
+Poster Poster presented at the Child Development Society Conference, (Salt Lake City, UT).

+**Sener, S.B.**, Decarli, G., de Hevia, L., Starr, A. (March 2024).
+The Origins of the Mental Timeline.
+Poster submission to be presented at the Child Development Society Conference, (Pasadena, CA).

 ## Contact
 **Email:** [sukranbaharsener@gmail.com](mailto:sukranbaharsener@gmail.com)